monetic-labs/ops/src/docs/bill-pay/overview.md

 # Bill Pay System Overview

-The Backpack Bill Pay system is a comprehensive payment management solution that seamlessly integrates traditional banking rails with blockchain technology through our pylon-sdk abstraction layer.
+The Monetic Bill Pay system is a comprehensive payment management solution that seamlessly integrates traditional banking rails with blockchain technology through our pylon-sdk abstraction layer.
 It enables users to schedule and manage payments to vendors and service providers while leveraging the efficiency of digital assets behind the scenes.

 ## Core Features